Lexington White Collar Crimes Lawyer

 - Inability to secure a loan or financial assistance

-And, there’s the toll a white collar conviction can take on your reputation – both personally and professionally.
+Another thing to consider is the toll that a white collar conviction can take on your reputation – both personally and professionally.

 - Attacking witness credibility or motivation

-- Violations of Kentucky or United States Constitutional rights (e.g., unlawful arrest, illegal search and seizure, failure to provide an appropriate Miranda warning)
+- Proving violations of Kentucky or United States Constitutional rights (e.g., unlawful arrest, illegal search and seizure, failure to provide an appropriate Miranda warning)

-You can count on our white collar criminal defense attorneys to fight for you and your future.
-Call our law office in Lexington, KY to get started on your defense today.
+You can count on me to fight for you and your future.
+Call my law office in Lexington to get started on your defense today.